-In Figure 10 we see the employment gain for men is largest among those with a bachelor's or some college, but individuals with unknown educational level also experience some of the largest gains in employment.
-Since individuals with unknown education are either older or individuals who migrated to Kentucky after completing their education, one possibility is that many people in this group are investing in new skills so that they can switch to a new industry or occupation.
+&lt;sup>25 Examining the coefficients on the education variables from our estimations of Equation 3 (online Appendix Tables 7-10 older or individuals who migrated to Kentucky after completing their education, one possibility is that many people in this group are investing in new skills so that they can switch to a new industry or occupation.
 We note that while initially the employment gain to those with a high school degree or less is variable and even negative, by the last year of the data it rises dramatically, although the differences are not statistically significant.